 In contrast with the usually limited public engagements seen from Wall Street’s biggest investment managers, Ackman often muses on social media platform X in elaborate posts closely watched by Wall Street as well as Capitol Hill.

-Citigroup, UBS Investment Bank, BofA Securities, Jefferies and Wells Fargo Securities are the underwriters for the combined IPO.
+Citigroup, UBS Investment Bank, BofA Securities, Jefferies and Wells Fargo Securities are the global coordinators and bookrunners for the combined offering.

-(Reporting by Arasu Kannagi Basil and Ateev Bhandari in Bengaluru; Editing by Shreya Biswas and Saumyadeb Chakrabarty)
+(Reporting by Arasu Kannagi Basil and Ateev Bhandari in Bengaluru; Editing by Shreya Biswas, Saumyadeb Chakrabarty and Alan Barona)